-How does the quality of lighting (CRI) affect people as they age ?
+How does the quality of lighting (CRI) affect people as they age?

 -

 Visual Acuity: As people age, their visual acuity tends to decline.
 High-quality lighting with a good CRI can help compensate for this decline by providing accurate color representation, making it easier for older individuals to distinguish between objects, surfaces, and details.
-With better color rendering, they can navigate their surroundings more confidently and perform tasks with greater ease.
+With better colour rendering, they can navigate their surroundings more confidently and perform tasks with greater ease.

 -

 Contrast Sensitivity: Older individuals often experience a decrease in contrast sensitivity, which affects their ability to discern subtle differences in shades and contrasts.
-Lighting with a good CRI can enhance contrast and improve visibility by accurately rendering colors and creating clear distinctions between objects and their backgrounds.
+Lighting with a good CRI can enhance contrast and improve visibility by accurately rendering colours and creating clear distinctions between objects and their backgrounds.
 This helps mitigate the impact of reduced contrast sensitivity and allows older individuals to perceive details more easily.

 -